-Ability to: communicate orally in English; to appropriately de-escalate volatile situations; and to

-Revised Job Specification May 9, 2022 Item No. 3563 (Previously 3516) develop effective working relationships with employees, and individuals representing other public or social service agencies.
+Ability to: communicate orally in English; to appropriately de-escalate volatile situations; and to develop effective working relationships with employees, and individuals representing other public or social service agencies.

 Applicants must be citizens of the United States or a permanent resident alien who is eligible for and has applied for citizenship.
 Applicants must have a reputation of honesty and trustworthiness.
 A felony conviction will be disqualifying and convictions for misdemeanors and traffic offenses will be assessed on a case-by-case basis.
 Appointees will be fingerprinted and will be required to pass an extensive background investigation.
+A valid California Class C driver's license is required at time of appointment.
+Specialized licenses may be required depending upon assignment.